gamblevore/speedie/Documentation/Safety.md

     function A
         while
-            "hello" // speedie does not allow this
+            printline "infinite loop?" // speedie does not allow this

     function B
-        "oh no!"
+        printline "recursion!!"
         B() // speedie doesn't allow this either

 Not a common bug, but nice that speedie saves you from it!